briromer/sourcingboston/README.md

 Climate change is already altering seasonal patterns, ocean surface temperature, the number and intensity of tropical storms, and polar ice.
 How do these changes affect our ability to produce and transport food?
 Which crops - among the ones we import the most, and the ones we produce the most - are most vulnerable to climate change?
 How will Massachussets farms and fisheries be affected?

 ### 4. Comparative costs of food
 For residents of the greater Boston area, how much do we spend on food in relation to our incomes?
 For those who have difficulty accessing good quality food, what other costs are associated with that?
+How much food is wasted, where and when?

 ### 5. Relative food wealth
 When it comes to food availability, quality and cost, how does Boston compare to other urban areas, either in the US or globally?
 Where are we doing better than other places?
 What cities are doing something we could learn from?